 - Finally, March 1998 ended with an extraordinary five days in a row of 80-degree weather.
 Beginning on March 27, high temperatures reached 83°, 80°, 81°, 82° and 86°.
 Just five days before the streak began five inches of snow had fallen.
 Additionally, until this unprecedented streak, the month had been 1.3 degrees colder than average.
 But after five days that averaged 26 degrees above average, the month ended up being three degrees above average.
 (The Mets took a chance and scheduled their first game of the 1998 season on 3/31 and were greeted by temperatures in the mid-80s.)
 The next 80-degree day wouldn't be until May 15.

-After 1998's five-day "heat wave", it would be 23 years before the next reading of 80+ in March (and it happened on a day when the high was predicted to be in the low-70s) .
+After 1998's five-day "heat wave", it would be 23 years before the next reading of 80+ in March (82° on 3/26).
 Interestingly, March 2012 was New York's second mildest on record, but there were no days in the 80s (but there were seven days in the 70s, including two with highs of 78°).